Add MySQL Database CDC source to an eventstream

 • Connection name: Automatically generated, or you can enter a new name for this connection.

-• Username and Password: Enter the credentials for your Azure Database for MySQL database.
+• Username and Password: Enter the credentials for your MySQL database.
 Make sure you enter the server admin account or the user account created with required privileges granted.

 A screenshot of the connection settings for Azure MySQL DB (CDC).